 Access is easy.
 Take the scenic and not so curvy US 395 or fly!
 The Mammoth Yosemite Airport is only 10 minutes from Mammoth Lakes.
 Flights are available year-round on Alaska Airlines, and during the winter on United Airlines.

 A classic Southern California beach town, Oceanside’s central location offers visitors an ideal place to stay and experience California’s casual spirit.
-With 3.5 miles of sandy beach, a quaint New England-style harbor, California’s longest wooden pier and a stellar year-round climate, Oceanside is an ideal place for enjoying active pursuits including surfing, kayaking, boating, fishing, bike-riding and more.
+With 5.6 kilometres of sandy beach, a quaint New England-style harbour, California’s longest wooden pier and a stellar year-round climate, Oceanside is an ideal place for enjoying active pursuits including surfing, kayaking, boating, fishing, bike-riding and more.
 The city also boasts a number of important cultural attractions including Mission San Luis Rey (The King of Missions), the California Surf Museum and the Oceanside Museum of Art.

 The Greater Ontario area hosts some of the very best in extreme sports, quiet retreats and spas, and is home to some of California’s ultimate shopping and dining opportunities.
 The city is the gateway to experiencing Southern California gems such lush green vineyards and Prado Regional Park to the South.
 While a short drive North brings you to historic desert communities and the California Route 66 museum.

 Eastern travelers seeking serenity can experience mountain resorts near Big Bear Lake or take on the thrill of NASCAR at Auto Club Speedway in Fontana.
 And a short drive brings visitors to the biggest and the best of entertainment with California’s premier theme parks waiting to be explored.

 The California Welcome Center – Ontario is located at the Ontario Mills Premium Mall, and is excited to assist with planning your Southern California holiday with Greater Ontario being your home away from home.
 We look forward to your visit!